1. What is the difference between JPA and Hibernate?

 -

-: One table for all types (use discriminator column). -
+SINGLE_TABLE: One table for all types (use discriminator column). -

-: Parent/child mapped to separate tables with join. -
+JOINED: Parent/child mapped to separate tables with join. -

-: Each subclass gets its own table (less common).
+TABLE_PER_CLASS: Each subclass gets its own table (less common).

-for normalized DBs, or SINGLE_TABLE
+Prefer JOINED for normalized DBs, or SINGLE_TABLE for performance.

 ๐พ 9.
 How do you handle multi-tenancy in Hibernate?